Ri-jain/portfolio.io/README.md

 Business Analyst | Data Storyteller | Strategy Enthusiast

  I'm a passionate Business Analytics professional with 3+ years of experience turning **raw data into real results**.
-Whether it’s crafting predictive models, optimizing rail systems, or decoding the app store universe using GenAI, I love solving business problems at the intersection of **data, tech, and strategy**.
+Whether it’s crafting predictive models, optimizing rail systems, or decoding the app store universe using GenAI, I love solving business problems at the intersection of **data, tech, and strategy**

----

-##  Work Experience

-###  Team Lead – Marketing Analytics
-**Almabetter, Bangalore** (Mar 2022 – Jun 2024)

--  Led a team of 5 in designing data-driven marketing strategies, delivering **12% YoY revenue growth**.
--  Built and managed Tableau & Excel dashboards supporting **$195K+ in revenue** across 50+ campaigns.
--  Performed customer segmentation & cohort analysis, boosting conversion by **20%**.
--  Automated KPI reporting and collaborated across departments to enhance campaign ROI visibility.

-**Skills:** Tableau · Excel · KPI Dashboards · Marketing Analytics · Data Storytelling · Cohort Analysis

----

-###  Marketing Analyst Intern
-**Harvard Alumni Entrepreneurs, New Delhi** (Jan 2021 – Jan 2022)

--  Improved campaign CTR by **22%** through multivariate testing and performance optimization.
--  Built real-time Tableau dashboards to inform content strategy and engagement decisions.
--  Analyzed 1,000+ social posts, leading to **30% growth** in community engagement.
--  Streamlined CRM accuracy through automated QA in Excel and data cleaning workflows.

-**Skills:** Tableau · CRM Management · A/B Testing · Data Cleaning · Campaign Analytics

----

 ## Projects